 A natural question, given the centrality of the Goldreich-Levin algorithm in coding theory and learning theory, is to ask what is the most general setting in which it works.
-In particular, one abstraction of the (original) Goldreich-Levin algorithm is that it uses coding theory (in particular, the Johnson bound of coding theory) to get a combinatorial bound on the list size, namely the number of functions that may have agreement $1/2 + \epsilon$ with the function f.
-It then uses some decomposability properties of the domain $\mathbb{F}2^n$ to get an algorithm for the list-decoding.
-Grigorescu et al. [7] and Dinur et al. [1], extended this abstraction to the more general setting of abelian groups.
-They first analyze $\delta{G,H}$ , the minimum possible distance between two homomorphisms from G to H. They then consider the task of recovering all homomorphisms at distance $\delta{G,H} - \epsilon$ from a given function f.
-Roughly they show that the "decomposability" used in the algorithmic step of Goldreich and Levin can be generalized to the case of direct sum of abelian groups, so if $G = G_1 \oplus G_2 \oplus \cdots \oplus G_k$ and each $G_i$ is small and also if H is small, then the algorithmic step can be extended.
+In particular, one abtraction of the (original) Goldreich-Levin algorithm is that it uses coding theory (in particular, the Johnson bound of coding theory) to get a combinatorial bound on the list size, namely the number of functions that may have agreement $1/2+\epsilon$ with the function f.
+It then uses some decomposability properties of the domain \mathbb{F}2^n to get an algorithm for the list-decoding.
+Grigorescu et al. [GKS06] and Dinur et al. [DGKS08], extended this abstraction to the more general setting of abelian groups.
+They first analyze $\delta{G,H}$, the minimum possible distance between two homomorphisms from G to H. They then consider the task of recovering all homomorphisms at distance $\delta{G,H} - \epsilon$ from a given function f.
+Roughly they show that the "decomposability" used in the algorithmic step of Goldreich and Levin can be generalized to the case of direct products of groups: so if $G = G_1 \times G_2 \times \cdots \times G_k$ and each G_i is small and also if H is small, then algorithmic step can be extended.
 This reduces the list-decoding question to the combinatorial one.
-Here the standard bounds from coding theory are insufficient, however one can use decompositions of the group H into prime cyclic groups to show that the list size is at most $poly(1/\epsilon)$ .
+Here the standard bounds from coding theory are insufficient, however one can use decompositions of the group H into prime cyclic groups to show that the list size is at most poly $(1/\epsilon)$.